evandropp10/Data-API/README.md

 **![](https://lh5.googleusercontent.com/y67oEisSkRhnanvUJzFwnxw7WxedE55YvKJEXxCnhE7xiZtqOFh0F-5Eb4fUprRbBB0O6TG4-waJvUmrRazgy4W5RGYLq1W2KNaqO8TKM2MKlEdADGan3Nd3_lF1_1lzX6Q_QM-B)**

 You can test with my urls, i left the database empty.
-But you don't have permission in my project to check the database.
-If you send to me your google account, i give permission for the project (send to e-mail evandropp10@gmail.com).
+But you don't have permission to check the database in my project.
+If you send me your google account, i'll give you access to the project (send to e-mail evandropp10@gmail.com).
 But you can test with your own url in your own project.

 [Postman](https://www.getpostman.com/) software was used, but you can use another similar.